google/mozc/docs/build_mozc_in_docker.md

 ### Differences between Bazel build and GYP build

 GYP build is under maintenance mode.
-While the existing targets are supported by both GYP and Bazel as much as possible, new targets will be supported by Bazel only.
+New features might be supported by Bazel only, and some features might be dropped as a trade-off to accept PRs.

 Targets only for Bazel:
 * AUX dictionary (//data/dictionary_oss:aux_dictionary)